Last updated on 23 June 2021

 What is social distancing?

-The Government's most up to date advice can be found here.
+Social distancing refers to limiting face-to-face contact with others as much as possible.
+The Government's most up to date advice can be found on their website.

-- wash your hands regularly
+- wash hands - keep washing your hands regularly and for 20 seconds

 Should I be social distancing?